-There was significant variation in the amount of time that it took the founders to update their causal logic or to shift and alternate between the two logics.
+There was significant variation in the amount of time that it took the entrepreneurs to update their causal logic or to shift and alternate between the two logics.
 In the cases of I-Acad and B-Pack, this update occurred relatively quickly, whereas in the cases of R-Steel and I-Appliance, such updates occurred at around the 10-year mark.
 In contrast, in the cases of R-Furniture and B-Sport, updates did not occur (Table 2).
-We compared the statements made by the founders of companies whose shifts in logic occurred quickly and the statements made by the founders of companies whose updates occurred slowly, or did not occur.
-For example, R-Steel’s, R-Furniture’s and B-Sport’s founders repeatedly emphasized an exclusive focus on their initial foreign partners for international exchanges.
+We compared the statements made by the entrepreneurs of companies whose shifts in logic occurred quickly and the statements made by the entrepreneurs of companies whose updates occurred slowly, or did not occur.
+For example, R-Steel’s, R-Furniture’s and B-Sport’s entrepreneurs repeatedly emphasized an exclusive focus on their initial foreign partners for international exchanges.
 This reliance persists even though none of the firms are contractually precluded from pursuing other international partners and market conditions have substantially changed since their initial internationalization.
-B-Sport’s founder rigidly maintains, “I’m telling you again, that was determined only by the partners with whom he worked at the time.
+B-Sport’s entrepreneur rigidly maintains, “I’m telling you again, that was determined only by the partners with whom he worked at the time.
 We do not care about which country, which partner, the name does not apply to us.”
-In contrast, B-Pack’s founder was open to exploring a variety of options to internationalize soon after the firm’s initial serendipitous entry into the Yugoslavian market: “Alongside our customers, we got an idea and because of the new information, we expanded our production capacity, began to participate in fairs and made a decent range of customers from the countries of former Yugoslavia.”
+In contrast, B-Pack’s entrepreneur was open to exploring a variety of options to internationalize soon after the firm’s initial serendipitous entry into the Yugoslavian market: “Alongside our customers, we got an idea and because of the new information, we expanded our production capacity, began to participate in fairs and made a decent range of customers from the countries of former Yugoslavia.”
 We concluded that these statements are indicative of certain degree of flexibility and adaptability in the cases were updates occurred and of cognitive entrenchment , or rigidity in the cases where updates occurred more slowly or did not occur.

 We engaged in additional causal-map analyses to further support these preliminary insights.
 First, visual comparisons of the full causal maps derived suggested that differences in the maps’ overall degree of complexity (i.e., the number of concepts and connections among those concepts) might provide some insight into this issue.
-For example, the I-Acad founder’s full causal map exhibited a greater degree of complexity than the B-Sport founder’s full causal map (Figure A.2 and A.3 in the Appendix).
+For example, the I-Acad entrepreneur’s full causal map exhibited a greater degree of complexity than the B-Sport entrepreneur’s full causal map (Figure A.2 and A.3 in the Appendix).
 The additional structural analyses performed on the full causal maps summarized in Table 2 revealed that entrepreneurs who quickly shifted toward a proactive causal logic exhibited maps with greater degrees of complexity than the entrepreneurs who either did not shift toward a proactive causal logic or who shifted more slowly.

 Mental model complexity has been linked to managers’ openness to strategy reformulation their use of dynamic learning processes when looking for alternative ways to position their firms and therefore their ability to update their mental models and or employ alternative mental models (Bartunek et al., 1983).
 We suggest that:

-Proposition 4) Founders with higher levels of cognitive complexity who perceive serendipitous FME opportunities to be successfully exploited will update their causal logic more quickly.
+Proposition 4) Entrepreneurs with higher levels of cognitive complexity who perceive serendipitous FME opportunities to be successfully exploited will update their causal logic more quickly.

-Unlike the unstructured manner in which founders applied the rules about market demand, resources, and opportunity for wealth-generating potential during the evaluation and exploitation decisions associated with serendipitous FMEs, the evaluation and exploitation of purposefully identified international opportunities consisted of more structured, systematic, and rational decision-making processes.
-Founders drew clear causal links among the opportunities identified, their expected value, and necessary courses of actions, including resource allocation, to profitably exploit those opportunities (Fiet, 1996; Kirzner, 1997) (Table 4).
+Unlike the unstructured manner in which entrepreneurs applied the rules about market demand, resources, and opportunity for wealth-generating potential during the evaluation and exploitation decisions associated with serendipitous FMEs, the evaluation and exploitation of purposefully identified international opportunities consisted of more structured, systematic, and rational decision-making processes.
+Entrepreneurs drew clear causal links among the opportunities identified, their expected value, and necessary courses of actions, including resource allocation, to profitably exploit those opportunities (Fiet, 1996; Kirzner, 1997) (Table 4).

 Table 4